metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 ![image](images/02_image_02.png)

-In the Playground you can put the variable `inputFile` at the beginnning of a MF workflow to process the content of this imaginary file.
+In the Playground you can put the variable `inputFile` at the beginning of a MF workflow to process the content of this imaginary file.

 ![image](images/02_image_03.png)